VPN, Frequently Asked Questions

 If any other Cisco AnyConnect items remain after uninstalling the client (such as the Cisco AnyConnect Network Access Manager), follow the same process to uninstall them as well.

-Operating systems that are so old that they are no longer updated by their manufacturer are not supported by either Cisco or the Technology Help Desk.
+Operating systems that are so old that they are no longer updated by their manufacturer are not supported by either Cisco or the Technology Services Help Desk.
 In addition, Technology Services Privacy and Information Security strongly recommends that these older operating systems not be active on the campus network.
+Apple Supports the three most recent versions of Mac OS.
+As an example, if the current Mac OS version is 10.13, Cisco will guarantee support for 10.13, 10.12, and 10.11 but not earlier.

 NOTE: Failure to use a supported operating system may lead to your computer or device being blocked from the campus network.